-6 Personal Financial Tools to Manage your Money
+5 Personal Finance Tools to Manage your Money

 1. Budget Spreadsheet

-The great thing about having a budget spreadsheet to manage your money is that you can access it from anywhere!
+The other benefit is that you can access it from anywhere!
 You can budget from your computer, phone, or even a tablet and it will all sync together.

 2. Budget printables

 Not everyone wants to manage their money digitally.

 Something can be said about writing things down.